TABLE OF CONTENTS

 For starters, I would recommend PC-DOS 2.10.
 This has all the same BASIC samples as PC-DOS 1.0, and PC-DOS 1.x only supports 160KB disk images.
 The 160KB format is a little tough to work with due to some adjustments in that first year of release in 1981 (you can boot to PC-DOS 1.0 using an 160KB HFE image, but adding data to it or creating new 160KB disk images may not be straightforward).
 So, PC-DOS 2.10 gets you that “original” experience and with a little less hassle (by using a 180KB format instead of the actual original 160KB format).

-PC-DOS 3.00 is the last version that works with 64KB RAM.
+PC-DOS 3.00 is the last version that works with 64KB of system RAM.

 If you want to use a fixed disk, keep in mind that very early versions of DOS are limited to what capacity can be used (again, consult the Wikipedia “comparison of DOS” chart to see which version of DOS supports up to which fixed disk capacity).